 Michael Day

-Michael Day is a traveler, writer, and translator based in Mexico City, though originally from the American Midwest.
-His work has appeared in the Los Angeles Review of Books: China Channel, Georgia Review, Words Without Borders, Pathlight, and Massachusetts Review, among other publications.
+Michael Day is a traveler, writer, and translator from Chinese and Japanese who splits his time between Los Angeles and Mexico City.
+His work has appeared or is forthcoming in The Southern Review, Los Angeles Review of Books: China Channel, Georgia Review, Words Without Borders, Pathlight, Copper Nickel, Chicago Quarterly Review, and Massachusetts Review, among other publications.

 Read Now: On Paper Republic